mrrabbitte/buttercup/README.md

 - Pentesting: BTs allows for designing clear and auditable scenarios, where groups of agents can coordinate parts of the attack, e.g. on group hammers a given service for others to abuse the downtime in other parts of the system;
 - IoT: the engine is written in Rust and will run on whatever can execute `async-await` so potentially you could design BTs on the server and send those to connected devices;
-- Web3: again, fast and lean implementation could provide desired latencies for crypto use cases.
+- Web3: fast and lean implementation could provide desired latencies for crypto use cases.

 ## Why buttercup?